Biodiversity net gain

 Prices for purchasing statutory credits for your development can be found on the GOV.UK website.

 You may be able to combine all three options to make up your BNG.
-You must discuss this with an ecologist, as you will need to prove why you cannot use one option.
+You must discuss this with an ecologist, as you will need to prove why you cannot use only on-site BNG delivery, in line with the BNG hierarchy.

 What are we doing about BNG